NyboTV/TP_ETS2_Plugin/README.md

 ### Settings
-You can set your Own Refresh interval.
+You can set your Own Refresh interval:
-Faster => needs more performance slower => Less performance
+    Faster => needs more performance
+    slower => Less performance

 If you changed the Refresh interval you have to restart Touch Portal

 You can setup the Server you want to Display.
+    See Server List which Number is which Server
     If you changed it you have to restart Touch Portal

 ## Features comming soon: